RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

 + The fences in Pallet Town and Route 21 have been modified so that you can surf left to right in Pallet Town without accidentally leaving the water
 + Restored the triggers for the first Rival battle
 + NPCs and events that block the player will now force the player back the direction they came from (e.g. Pewter City Roadblock, Route 23 Guard, etc.)
++ Increased Trainer money rewards so that they scale based on party size and Pokémon's BST
++ Updated the Two Island Market Stall so that you can view all the items in the shop immediately
++ The Nurse in Silph Co. will still heal you even after Silph Co. has been liberated

 ## Bug Fixes
 - Fixed an issue with displaying move data in battle during double battles
+- Fixed an issue where Route 21 fishing battles were not in logic unless you could surf

 # 0.9.6
 # Bug Fixes